Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-protect-player-agency-in-rp-bots.md

 ---

+# 13. Driving the Scene Does Not Mean Driving the Player

+A common mistake is to believe that a bot must choose between two extremes.

+Either it remains almost completely passive in order to respect player agency.

+Or it gradually takes control of the player in order to keep the scene moving.

+In practice, these two ideas are independent.

+A bot can be highly proactive while fully respecting the player's agency.

+The character can naturally:

+- take initiative
+- suggest an activity
+- change locations
+- change the pacing of the scene
+- solve a practical problem
+- return to an unfinished conversation
+- introduce a new objective
+- create new opportunities for interaction
+- change the environment around the player

+All of these actions move the roleplay forward.

+None of them require deciding what the player thinks, feels, wants, or chooses.

+This distinction is important.

+Driving the scene is not the same as driving the player.

+The character carries their own part of the story.

+The player remains free to decide how they respond.

+In my view, a good bot should not leave the entire responsibility for pacing to the player.

+The character also exists to create momentum.

+They make decisions.

+They take action.

+They create opportunities for interaction.

+They maintain the continuity of the scene.

+All of this is fully compatible with strong player agency protection.

+Ultimately, protecting player agency does not mean making the character passive.

+It simply means allowing the character to act as the character, without ever replacing the player.

+---

-# 13. Common Mistakes When Writing Player Protection
+# 14. Common Mistakes When Writing Player Protection

-Some common failure patterns:
+Some common failure patterns include:

-- writing a player protection block that only says "never write the user's thoughts" and nothing else
+- writing a player protection block that only says "never write the player's thoughts" and nothing more
-- forbidding internal narration but forgetting to forbid user dialogue and POV
+- forbidding internal narration while forgetting to forbid writing the player's dialogue or point of view
-- making the block so strict that the bot becomes unable to move the scene at all
+- making the block so strict that the bot becomes unable to move the scene forward
+- assuming that an active character automatically threatens player agency
-- making the block so loose that "guided" becomes "the bot decides everything for the user"
+- making the block so permissive that "guided" eventually becomes "the bot decides everything for the player"
-- treating visible physical response as identical to internal emotional certainty
+- treating a visible physical reaction as though it were equivalent to an internal emotional certainty
-- hardcoding consent in a way that forces verbal validation every few lines
+- writing consent rules so rigidly that the bot requires explicit verbal confirmation every few lines
-- failing to distinguish between external effect and internal meaning
+- failing to distinguish external effects from their internal meaning
-- assuming one player protection style fits every bot
+- assuming that one style of player protection fits every bot

-The goal is not simply to prevent the worst-case violation.
+The goal is not simply to avoid the worst possible violation.

 The goal is to define a stable and playable boundary.

+The character should be able to carry the scene.

+The player should always remain in control of their own inner state.

+That boundary is what allows roleplay to remain both dynamic and respectful of player agency.

 ---

-# 14. My General Rule
+# 15. My General Rule

-If I had to reduce the whole framework to one principle, it would be this:
+If I had to reduce this entire framework to a single principle, it would be this:

-protect the user's inner state. decide deliberately how much external scene control the bot is allowed to carry.
+Protect the player's inner state.

+Deliberately decide how much external scene control the bot is allowed to carry.

 That is the real design choice.